 What is Synthetic Biology?

-Synthetic Biology is an interdisciplinary engineering discipline, which combines the field of engineering and biology in order to design, build and test artificial biological systems.
+Synthetic Biology is an interdisciplinary research area, combining the field of engineering and biology in order to design, build and test artificial biological systems.

 The goal is to engineer them with mechanical precision, similar to more traditional engineering disciplines such as mechanical or electrical engineering.
 Engineering principles like standardization, decoupling and abstraction enable the construction of biological systems with new, non-natural functions.